How to Design Your Dream Fashion Collection?

 1. Use that inspiration and create a mood board

-To start with, note down all the random ideas you can think of when you seek within and reflect on to the world.
+To start with, note down all the random ideas you can think of when you seek within and reflect on the world.
 Say, you are passionate about feminism and that comes not only from yourself but also from the world.

 Now, you note that thought down.
 Next, you resort to fashion magazines, portals, TV shows or any other source that inspires you further to build on that initial idea.
-You save or note down things that inspire you – designs, colours, people.
+You save or note down things that inspire you – designs, colours, or people.

 Next, you hop onto the internet or the library and deep dive into research.
-Look up a particular era or a popular feminism movement in the past and derive some more inspiration to build on the core idea.
+Look up a particular era or a popular feminism movement in the past and derive some more fashion designing inspiration to build on the core idea.

 Last step?
 Combine some introspection, research, and ideation to curate a mood board.
-Keep it your focal point for the next few steps, something to derive a concrete concept from and to inspire your designs later on.
+Keep it your focal point for the next few steps; something to derive a concrete concept from and to inspire your designs later on.

 2. Derive and decide the exact theme

 Now that you have a basic theme, let’s build on it further and come to a clear and sold concept that will guide all your designs.
 Dive into some more research into the current season and on-goings.
-Delve into the current trends and forecast on the future ones.
+Delve into the current trends and forecast the future ones.
 That could be another guiding point for your designs.
-Blend the mood board theme with your trend forecast and hop on to choosing a specific target audience.
+Blend the mood board theme with your trend forecast and hop on to choose a specific target audience.

 Who do you see wearing your designs?
 How old are they?
 What do they do?
 Do they spend more time indoors or outdoors?
-Answer these questions and have a persona in place- someone you’d like to design clothes for.
+Answer these questions and have a persona in place - someone you’d like to design clothes for.

 It is also important to take global situations into consideration.
 Say, in a pandemic-struck world when people will be spending more time indoors and at home, your designs could target the current fashion needs.
 Comfort, convenience, lounge-wear, transitional outfits, etc.

-Based on all of the above, you come down to a set colour scheme, a clearer mood, and other basics, Essentially, there should be a synergy in your initial inspiration/idea, your creativity, market trends, consumer research and requirements, and probably even the fabrics and colour schemes.
+Based on all of the above, you come down to a set colour scheme, a clearer mood, and other basics.
+Essentially, there should be a synergy in your initial inspiration/idea, your creativity, market trends, consumer research and requirements, and probably, even the fabrics and colour schemes.